diegotorres03/web-components-repository/docs/lesson-1/section-2/steps.md

       this.shadowRoot.appendChild(template)
   ```

-Finally, register the web component on the browser by calling:
+Finally, register the web component on the browser by calling `window.customElements.define(..., ...)` outside the class:
   ```js
   // here we are registering our component on the browser
   // first argument is how you will use the tag <secret-card>